(Equivalent to level 6)

 - Is structured around watching a weekly film in Spanish.

-- Requires students to write a weekly essay and to actively participate in class discussions.
+- Requires students to actively participate in class discussions.

 - Draws on aural and written documents such as reports, interviews, documentaries, articles, reviews, forums, etc., about topics explored or inspired by the films.